plstcharles/thelper/INSTALL.rst

 Then, simply activate your environment and install the thelper package within it::

   $ conda activate thelper
-  $ pip install <THELPER_ROOT> --no-deps
+  $ pip install -e <THELPER_ROOT> --no-deps

-On the other hand, although it is not recommended since it tends to break PyTorch, you can install the dependencies directly through pip::
+On the other hand, although it is *not* recommended since it tends to break PyTorch, you can install the dependencies directly through pip::

   $ pip install -r <THELPER_ROOT>/requirements.txt
-  $ pip install <THELPER_ROOT> --no-deps
+  $ pip install -e <THELPER_ROOT> --no-deps

 Testing the installation